HarperDB/documentation/docs/developers/rest.md

 ### `GET /my-resource/<record-id>.property`

 This can be used to retrieve the specified property of the specified record.
+Note that this will only work for properties that are declared in the schema.

 ## PUT